rickkobayashiphd/Data_Science_Portfolio/README.md

 * 2 years experience as the CNC, Laser Engraver, CAD/CAM Operator and Carpenter for RK Builders (License BC-7556): https://www.rkwoodshawaii.com/

-* 2 years experience with a start-up as the co-founder of TigerLuv Guitars: https://tigerluv.com/
+* 2 years start-up experience as the co-founder of TigerLuv Guitars: https://tigerluv.com/

 * 2 years experience as an electrician apprentice for Light Workers Electric (License C-32190)